better-internet/radworks-docs/docs/community/README.md

     href="/community/governance-overview"
     title="Governance Overview"
   >
-    Learn more about how RADWorks functions.
+    Learn more about how Radworks functions.
   </Button>
 </Grid>